1. Overview

 These are the same dependencies defined in the Maven plugin’s POM.

-2.1.1.
+2.2.1.
 Managing Dependency Versions

-You will need to ensure the version of CXF dependencies you specify is compatible with the options used.
-Failure to do so will result in an error during code generation. |
+dependencies for the Failure to do so can result in an error during code generation and/or compilation errors. |

 }